CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/DeleteActivitySdForLogic.png" width="800"><br>
 Figure 6: Sequence diagram for `Logic` component interactions for `execute(delete 1)` API call

-More complex commands such as AddCommand and UpdateCommand are implemented using the builder pattern in the `AMParser` class.
-These commands have a concrete builder method each due to the complexity in processing the user input.
+The various commands such as `AddCommand` and `UpdateCommand` are implemented using the factory pattern in the `AMParser` class. `AMParser` produces a new specific `Command` type from user input given in the `CommandBox`.

 The `Command` class is also used as part of the command pattern.
 Notice how `ActivityManager` represents the state of our application.
 Therefore, `UI` acts as a client that leads to the execution of a `Command`, determined by `AMParser`.
 The `Model` then acts as a receiver to change `ActivityManager` itself.